ayodiya/alx-pre_course/README.md

-# This is Alx pre course
+# This is Alx pre course Tutorials